Sweet Harmony (The Beloved song)

-"Sweet Harmony" is a song by British band the Beloved, released on 11 January 1993 as the first and lead single from their second studio album, Conscience (1993).
-It remains the band's biggest hit, peaking at number eight in the UK and becoming a club staple.
-The single was followed by a much talked about music video, directed by Big TV, consisting of the band's singer Jon Marsh nude and surrounded by nude women in a heaven-like setting.
+"Sweet Harmony" is a song by British band the Beloved, released on 11 January 1993 by EastWest Records as the first and lead single from their second studio album, Conscience (1993).
+The song was written and produced by the band's frontman Jon Marsh with his wife, Helena Marsh, and remains the band's biggest hit.
+It peaked at number eight in the UK and became a club staple.
+The single was followed by a much talked about music video, directed by Big TV, consisting of a nude Jon Marsh surrounded by nude women in a heaven-like setting.
 The video was based on the record sleeve on the Jimi Hendrix album Electric Ladyland from 1968.

-"Sweet Harmony" was also included on the band's compilation albums, Single File in 1997, The Sun Rising in 2005 and Sweet Harmony: The Very Best Of The Beloved in 2011.
+"Sweet Harmony" was also included on the band's compilation albums Single File in 1997, The Sun Rising in 2005, and Sweet Harmony: The Very Best of the Beloved in 2011.

 Background and release

 "Sweet Harmony" was written and produced by founder member of the Beloved and singer Jon Marsh and his wife, Helena Marsh.
 It was also the first single after the departure of Steve Waddington and was recorded at Sarm West Studios in London.
 It was used to promote the second season of the American soap opera Melrose Place in several European countries.

-The single was released on 11 January 1993.
-It peaked at number three in Austria, number six in Germany and Switzerland, number seven in Greece and Italy, and number eight in the United Kingdom.
-In the latter, it peaked in its second week at the UK Singles Chart, on 24 January 1993.
-It stayed at that position for two weeks.
-The song was also a top-20 hit in Denmark (13), France (16), Ireland (14), and Sweden (14).
-On the Eurochart Hot 100, "Sweet Harmony" reached number 20 in May 1993.
-Outside Europe, it was a top-10 hit in Israel and peaked at number 23 on the Billboard Dance Club Songs chart in the United States.
+The single was released on 11 January 1993 by label East West.